Satellite (The Hooters song)

 "Satellite" is a song by American rock band the Hooters, which was released in 1987 as the second single from their third studio album One Way Home.
 The song was written by Rob Hyman, Eric Bazilian and Rick Chertoff, and produced by Chertoff.
 "Satellite" reached No. 61 on the US Billboard Hot 100 and No. 22 on the UK Singles Chart, their only song to chart there.

 Background

 "Satellite" takes a satirical look at Televangelism.
 Hyman told Simon Mayo for the Reading Evening Post in 1987: "They're a strange combination of religious concepts and satellite technology both up there in the heavens.
 It's all very political because to get your programmes on the satellite you need influence, money and power.
 The programmes are supposed to be non profit making but recent exposés have uncovered loads of financial scandals.
 Our song is very timely!"

 Music video

 The song's music video was directed by David Hogan and produced by Daniel Stewart for Limelight Productions.
-It achieved active rotation on MTV.
+It shows satirical takes and depictions of typical televangelism shows, which a girl watches along with the subjects of the Grant Wood painting American Gothic.
+The video achieved active rotation on MTV.